cloudmesh-community/fa18-523-60/paper/paper.md

 and that is why MongoDB provides various security features such as authentication, access control, and encryption.
 It supports mechanisms such as SCRAM, LDAP, and Kerberos authentication.
-The administrator can create role-based access control; roles can be predefined or custom.
+The administrator can create role/collection-based access control; roles can be predefined or custom.
 MongoDB can audit activities such as DDL, CRUD statements, authentication and authorization operations [@www-mongodbmanual].

+Collection based access control example:

+> "a user defined role can contain the following privileges" [@www-mongodbmanual]

+privileges: [
+  { resource: { db: "products", collection: "inventory" }, actions: [ "find", "update"] },
+  { resource: { db: "products", collection: "orders" },  actions: [ "find" ] }
+]

 ## MongoDB Cloud Service